 Bridge Festival Activities

 In past years the parade was a fairly simple event with people from different community groups in costume giving out candy and things as they walked along the street.
 There were also a few bands, dance groups and other typical small-community-parade kinds of things.
-The 2019 event will be similar, but likely not along the road.

 Getting to the Bridge Festival

 Getting in and out of the Ambleside Park area can be a challenge during major events for a number of reasons.
 First, there is a fair bit of parking at the park itself, but on event days the area is usually closed to cars.
-Second, Ambleside Park is a popular place on a regular day and so is particularly crazy when something special is happening.
+Second, Ambleside Park is a popular place on a regular day and so it is particularly crazy when something special is happening.

 Third, there has been a fair bit of construction going on close to the entrance to Ambleside Park in the spring of 2019 which has resulted in added congestion.
 Hopefully things will be better in time for the Bridge Festival (but likely not).